limcrong/trafficmanagement/README.md

 * Xgboost(backup) 5 xgboost models trained from 4 week rolling windows from 60 days dataset
 * Model hyperparameters were manually adjusted.
 * Tried an ensemble with KNNRegressor and Stacked LSTM but results wasn't so good
+* Tried adding models trained using a specific day of week only, applied bagging and used it to predict the day of week, did not improve results significantly

 ## Acknowledgments